pschaus/book_lepl1402/source/part6.rst

         System.out.println(item);
     }

-Once the compiler comes across some ``for()`` loop on a collection that implements the standard ``Iterable<T>`` interface, it can automatically instantiate the iterator and traverse the collection using this iterator.
+Once the compiler comes across some ``for()`` loop on a collection that implements the standard ``Iterable<T>`` interface, it can transparently instantiate the iterator and traverse the collection using this iterator.

 In the context of inner classes, the syntactic sugar consists in including a reference to the outer object that created the instance of the inner object.
 In our example, the compiler automatically transforms the ``RowComparator3`` class into the following static nested class: